 So what does this have to do with gift ideas?
 Take a deep breath and relax.
 The next challenge was a mental activity called Mindball.
 Participants sit at opposite ends of a table wearing a headband that measures brain’s activity.
 A round “Mindball” is placed in the center of the table an equal distance from each participant.
 The person who is more relaxed will move the ball away from them and toward the opponent’s goal.
 You win by relaxing!

 Years ago I took a few courses in developing my mental skills so I applied my techniques.
 The attendant who was overseeing the competition said that was the first time in months that a person sitting in my chair won.
 Impressive?
 Not really.
 I just used a few basic techniques, which brings me to some great gift ideas.
 Imagine a gift that could improve someone’s life, and the only thing they had to do was sit in a chair?
-A few years ago someone referred me to Sounds True (www.soundstrue.com).
+A few years ago someone referred me to Sounds True.
 What a fantastic resource of CDs, online classes, books on health and healing, meditation and guided practices, music, free stuff and much more.
 Remember, there’s a connection between what you think and what happens in your life.
-The simple decision to visit this website could change the course of your life.
+Simple decisions can change the course of your life.